Amplituhedra and origami, I: tree level: Main results

 \subsection{Acknowledgments}

 I am grateful to Thomas Lam for the numerous conversations throughout the years that have influenced many of the ideas in this work.
-I thank Terrence George for discussions related to the twist map and discrete holomorphic functions.
+I thank Terrence George for discussions related to discrete holomorphic functions.
 I also thank Marianna Russkikh and Misha Basok for their explanations regarding some of the concepts in~\cite{KLRR,CLR1,CLR2}.
-I thank Dmitry Chelkak for his comments on the first version of the paper.
+I thank Nima Arkani-Hamed, Dmitry Chelkak, Sasha Goncharov, Rick Kenyon, Allen Knutson, Igor Pak, Matteo Parisi, Jara Trnka, and Lauren Williams for their comments on the first version of the paper.
 Finally, I am grateful to Daniel Galashin for the memorable one-sided discussions that facilitated the preparation of this manuscript.